How does the mystery get solved?

 Holmes was silent for a minute, then spoke.
 “Watson, you idiot, Some ——- has stolen our tent.”

 The very first piece of information you were given is that they were camping.
-But after the good meal, the bottle of wine and the lengthy discussion about the meaning of the universe, you forgot that.
-Ta Da.
+But after the good meal, the bottle of wine and the lengthy discussion about the meaning of the universe, you were distracted and forgot that little detail.
+TA DA!
+AH HA!

 The phrase ‘Red Herring’ comes from Medieval Times when fugitives would drag a red herring (smoked mackeral) across their path to confuse or distract the hounds who were chasing them.